jharwell/sierra/docs/src/tutorials/plugin/engine/index.rst

 ``per-exp`` parallelism is appropriate if:

-    - Your ``--exec-env`` is a "classic" HPC environment, and the scheduler gives you exclusive control over a set of resources dedicated to you when requested, and then you have to run SIERRA within that job with the allocated resources.
+    - Your ``--execenv`` is a "classic" HPC environment, and the scheduler gives you exclusive control over a set of resources dedicated to you when requested, and then you have to run SIERRA within that job with the allocated resources.